vmandic/tris-web-crawler/README.md

 ## Limitations

 Well, forget about pre-rendering SPA JavaScript based sites and forget about custom elements facilitating navigation functionality.
 Forget about passing advanced spam protection services like Cloudflare and similar.
-Those are some of the basic and usual constraints that Tris web scraper will currently not be able to surpass.
+Those are some of the basic and usual constraints that Tris web crawler will currently not be able to surpass.

-Tris web scraper expects that it wont get blocked as bot and that the URL it requests will serve an HTML page (with HTTP response status code 200) with `<a href="URL here"></a>` elements that can be picked up and visited.
+Tris web crawler expects that it wont get blocked as bot and that the URL it requests will serve an HTML page (with HTTP response status code 200) with `<a href="URL here"></a>` elements that can be picked up and visited.

 ## Setup